 Pollack's long list of awards and honors also included two-time SEC Player of the Year, SEC Defensive Player of the Year (2004), Chuck Bednarik Award (2004), Lott Trophy (2004), Lombardi Award (2004) and two-time Ted Hendricks Award.

 Only two UGA players have ever earned All-American honors three times: Pollack and Walker.
-There’s no reason he shouldn’t be enshrined in the College Football Hall of Fame next to Walker.
+It was only a matter of time before he was enshrined in the College Football Hall of Fame next to Walker.

 Born in New Brunswick, New Jersey, Pollack became a three-sport star athlete at Shiloh High School in Snellville, Georgia.
 He was also named a Class 5A All-State selection as a senior.